-In 1448, King Borommatrailokanat ordered that a temple be built here, creating a centrepiece to the vast palace complex.
+In 1448, King Borommatrailokanat ordered that a temple be added as a centrepiece to his glittering palace complex.

 How to get there

-Wat Phra Sri Sanphet is located at the area where Naresuan and Si Sanphet roads converge.
-The front gates are to the right if facing Wiharn Phra Mongkhon Bophit.
+Wat Phra Sri Sanphet is located at the heart of the Historical Park, where Naresuan and Si Sanphet roads converge.
+The front gates are to the right if facing Wihaan Phra Mongkhon Bophit.

 By David Luekens